 Less than 1% (6,817) of the population are registered Buddhists.
 The Vietnamese ethnic minority makes up most of the Buddhist community in the country, with the majority of them living in Prague and Cheb.
 There are also Korean Buddhists in Prague and Brno.
 The ethnic Buddhist of Czech follows Tibetan Buddhism, and they dwell mostly in Nyingma and Kagy.

 The Islamic following in the Czech Republic is smaller than in any other nation in the European Union.
-The immigrants’ population is small and the Muslims account for only less than 1% (~4,000) of the total population.
+The immigrant population is small and Muslims account for only less than 1% (~4,000) of the total population.

 Undeclared and Unaffiliated Persons

 Censuses taken in the country indicate that more than half of the Czech Republic's population have no religious beliefs.
 After years of forced Roman Catholicism, the people of Czech decided that religion is no longer important.
 The communist rule facilitated the belief after pointing to the people on the failures of the Catholic Church.
 The communist era liberated the people from the hold of the church and today a majority of citizens do not wish to identify with any religion.
 They prefer to remain unattached to Christianity, Islamic, Buddhism, or any other religion.

 Future of Religion in the Czech Republic